entity-toolkit/entity/docs/howto/compile-run.md

 ## Running

-There are two types of executables produced after the compilation is done: `entity.xc` and `nttiny.xc` (if compiled with the `nttiny` GUI).
+There are two types of executables produced after the compilation is done: `entity.xc` and `entity-GUI.xc` (if compiled with the `nttiny` GUI).
 In both cases one can run the code with the following command:

 ```shell
 <path/to/executable>.xc -input <path/to/input_file>.toml
 ```
 `entity.xc` runs headlessly, producing a generic diagnostic output.
 To enable data dumping (output), one needs to compile with the `-D output=ON` flag.

-`nttiny.xc` runs the simulation together with the GUI.
+`entity-GUI.xc` runs the simulation together with the GUI.
 The simulation lives as long as the GUI window is open.
-Additionally, `nttiny.xc` also accepts the `-scale <S>` flag, where `<S>` is the scale factor for the GUI (e.g. `-scale 2` will make the GUI twice as big; this setting depends on the personal preference and the monitor DPI/resolution used).
+Additionally, `entity-GUI.xc` also accepts the `-scale <S>` flag, where `<S>` is the scale factor for the GUI (e.g. `-scale 2` will make the GUI twice as big; this setting depends on the personal preference and the monitor DPI/resolution used).

 !!! note

-    When running the `nttiny.xc` on a remote machine (e.g., via a `vnc` server), one needs to run with `vglrun ./path/to/nttiny.xc`.
-This is because `nttiny.xc` uses OpenGL for rendering the GUI, and `vglrun` is a wrapper that enables OpenGL on a remote machine.
+    When running the `entity-GUI.xc` on a remote machine (e.g., via a `vnc` server), one needs to run with `vglrun ./path/to/entity-GUI.xc -input <INPUT>`.
+This is because `entity-GUI.xc` uses OpenGL for rendering the GUI, and `vglrun` is a wrapper that enables OpenGL on a remote machine.

 ## Docker